syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/RTL-Support.md

 The following steps explains you the configuration of EnableRTL properties in ListBox.

-In an ASPX page, add an elementto configure ListBox.
+In an ASPX page, add an element to configure ListBox.

 {% highlight html %}